AG-85/book_inventory/README.md

-👩‍💻 About Me

-Ambikha Gowrishankar
-QA Engineer with 10+ years of experience, now expanding into automation, Python scripting, infrastructure, and system testing.
-This project is part of my personal portfolio as I transition into QA leadership and production engineering roles.

-🔗 LinkedIn
+Hi!
+I'm Ambikha, a QA Engineer with 10+ years of experience in software testing.
+While I have a strong foundation in manual testing, my primary focus is on test automation, DevOps practices, and AI-driven testing solutions.

+I'm passionate about building scalable, efficient automation frameworks and integrating AI into QA to optimize testing processes.

 # 📚 Book Inventory – Python QA Portfolio Project